KERDJOUDJMohamed/VideoConference/README.md

 ## VideoConference

-   CMS helps  interaction between student and teacher including VideoConferencing API , adding/removing students to/from , stats  and more    .
+   CMS helps  interaction between student and teacher including VideoConferencing API , adding/removing students to/from classroom, stats  and more    .

 ## Get Started